Mile: Roman

 The Roman mile (mille passus, lit. "thousand paces"; abbr. m.p.; also milia passuum and mille) consisted of a thousand paces as measured by every other step—as in the total distance of the left foot hitting the ground 1,000 times.
-The ancient Romans, marching their armies through uncharted territory, would often push a carved stick in the ground after each 1,000 paces.
-Well-fed and harshly driven Roman legionaries in good weather thus created longer miles.
-The distance was indirectly standardised by Agrippa's establishment of a standard Roman foot (Agrippa's own) in 29 BC, and the definition of a pace as 5 feet.
+The distance was indirectly standardised by Agrippa's establishment of a standard Roman foot (Agrippa's own) in 29 BC, and the definition of a pace as 5 (Roman) feet.
 An Imperial Roman mile thus denoted 5,000 Roman feet.
 Surveyors and specialised equipment such as the decempeda and dioptra then spread its use.

 In modern times, Agrippa's Imperial Roman mile was empirically estimated to have been about 1618 yard in length, slightly less than the 1760. yard of the modern international mile.